 The phrases “sorry” (even if you aren’t in the wrong), “pardon me”, and “thank you very much”, will get you a long way in Britain.
 The culture is built around politeness and stifling any hint of unbecoming emotions.

 Brits' obsession with the rain is well founded.
 Battles between the cold winds of the North Atlantic and the warm Gulf Stream mean that the weather in the UK is totally unpredictable.
-Even the professionals regularly get it wrong.
+You can try and time your visit to avoid the rain, but even the professionals regularly get it wrong.

 So the best advice is to always have a “brolly”, or a trusty waterproof jacket, on hand in case of a downpour.
 Cities are generally warmer than the countryside, while the west coast often sees some of the highest winds and rainfall.